ohscar/rmalloc/doc/paper/introduction.rst

 load any more pages.
 On a small-memory device, such as early smart phones/feature phones, with 4-8M RAM, this was indeed an issue.
 The out-of-memory situation happens despite there theoretically being enough memory available, but because of fragmentation large enough chunks could not be allocated.
-This goes against the findings in
-<PAPER: "The Memory Fragmentation Problem: Solved? ismm98.ps>, where in the average case, fragmentation level is good
+This goes against the findings in (M. S. Johnstone, P. R. Wilson, 1998), where in the average case, fragmentation level is good enough.
-enough.
 However, for Opera, that was insufficient.
 By making a custom allocator with the signature outlined in the hypothesis, they hoped to solve the fragmentation problem in the specific situations that occur in a web browser.